aws-amplify/amplify-android/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the Android Amplify framework.
+Thank you for your interest in contributing to the Android distribution of the Amplify Framework.
 Whether it's a bug report, new feature, correction, or additional documentation, the project maintainers at AWS greatly value your feedback and contributions.

 Please read through this document before submitting any issues or pull requests.
 Doing so will help to ensure that the project maintainers have